Mercy Hospital South: History

-The hospice was greatly expanded in 1969.

 In 1998, Russell de Greeff was diagnosed with terminal cancer and was admitted to St. Anthony's Medical Center.
 He and his wife, Fern, saw a need and established an endowment for a freestanding hospice house to care for terminally ill individuals who had no one to care for them in their homes.
 Russell de Greeff died in June 1998, one year before the hospice house opened in 1999.

 In 2006, the Hospice House expanded to care for 18 patients from the original 10 patients.
 Fern de Greeff died at age 100 in January 2010.
 Her name is now synonymous with generosity and hospice care in St. Louis.